 In rare instances, a landlord may provide wrong or incomplete information; for this reason, claims can fail.
 In these circumstances, it stands to reason; that the tenant eviction company cannot be held responsible.

 Most tenant eviction companies will not do any work unless they receive payment in advance.
 Then they will check to see if they can proceed with the claim.

 Don’t pay advance money unless you know claim will succeed

-We think this is wrong, no point taking a client’s money if the application has a defect, and they cannot proceed with the case.
-The client ends up the lawyer taking a chunk of cash before they refund part of the money.
+We think this is wrong; no point in taking a client’s money if the application has a defect and they cannot proceed with the case.
+Instead, the client ends up with the lawyer taking a chunk of cash before they refund part of the money.

 Quality tenant eviction companies know housing law very well.
 They will not:

-(1) Take any payment from you until they are satisfied; they can issue a claim with a positive outcome.
+(1) Take payment for the possession claim from you until they are satisfied; they can issue a claim with a positive outcome.

 (3) Charge if there is a problem, they will advise you what the problem is.

-Chose a company who will deal with a defence too
+Chose a company that will deal with defence too